AggroBird/propane/LANGUAGE.md

 Methods in Propane are implemented as subroutines that can be invoked from any other method.
 Propane methods have no support for overloading and each method name has to be unique.
 Arguments passed to a method are copied by value and methods cannot modify any variables of the calling method's stack, unless passed by pointer.

 Methods variable stacks are fixed size and cannot grow or shrink at runtime.
-Like in C, stack data is not initialized and accessing uninitialized data is considered undefined behaviour.
+Like in C, stack data is not initialized and accessing uninitialized data will result in undefined behaviour.

 ## Instruction set